EV charging: From E to Me

 So, what does it take to get the customer (you, me and all of us) on board?
 Attractive pricing, naturally.

 But in my experience, it really comes down to three other things.
 People need to feel they are in control; they need insight; and they demand simplicity.
 Whether they’re an individual with a single EV; a fleet owner; a building operator with on-site charging; or a charge point operator (CPO).

 Before we look at the individual customer, let’s pause and think about the B2B customer, a depot for example.
 How does smart charging help a depot?
-Because it integrates basic load balancing, meaning you may need fewer chargers and/or less grid reinforcement, and less capacity from the grid and thus cheaper installation cost for charging infrastructure
+Because it integrates basic load balancing, meaning you may need fewer chargers and/or less grid reinforcement, and less capacity from the grid and thus cheaper installation cost for charging infrastructure.

-Similarly, the grid operator needs to use existing grid connections in the most effective way; to avoid having to upgrade connections, which is labour-intensive for their mechanics and more importantly very expensive in terms of infrastructure investments.
+Similarly, the grid operator needs to use existing grid connections in the most effective way; to avoid having to upgrade connections, which is labor-intensive for their mechanics and more importantly very expensive in terms of infrastructure investments.